hassio-addons/addon-grafana/README.md

 ## Using it with the InfluxDB Community add-on

 Grafana does not come out of the box pre-configured, but letting it interact with the community [InfluxDB add-on](hassio-addons/repository/addon-influxdb) is pretty easy.
+Please, follow the instructions from the on how to [create a database](hassio-addons/repository/addon-influxdb#integrating-into-home-assistant) for Home Assistant.

-- Follow the instructions from the [InfluxDB add-on](hassio-addons/repository/addon-influxdb#integrating-into-home-assistant) on how to intagrate into Home Assistant
+- Create a new user for Grafana on InfluxDB (InfluxDB Admin -> Users and "+ Create User")
 - Login into Grafana
 - Create a new datasource:
   - Name: Anything you want, e.g., Home Assistant